Turkcell/TurkcellUpdater_android_sdk/README.md

 			 "descriptions": {
 				 "*": {
-					 "message": "Android version earlier than Android 2.2 are not supported.", }
+					 "message": "Android version earlier than Android 2.2 are not supported."
+				 }
 			 },
 			 "forceExit": true,